Brian MacElhose is the Collections Database Analyst at the Dallas Museum of Art.

 4. If you were given $100,000 to spend on management of your collection or department, how would you use it?

 Besides finding a creative way to take a trip to some exotic location under the guise of researching how to better manage collections data, I would love to use this kind of capital to bring on some temporary staff.
-It would be great to have them help clean up and standardize our data.
+It would be great to have them help clean up and update our data standards.
 There are a number of ways to bulk update data via SQL but often, with art related data, everything is not as binary as you would like it to be.

 5. Do you have a favorite book, event or training resource that has helped or motivated you in your career?